jacobmischka/gatsby-plugin-react-svg/README.md

 The tag name provided ('data:image/svg+xml; ...
 ```

-It's likely that you use SVG in you React component, that is processed by `url-loader` instead of `svg-react-loader` due to incorrect configuration.
+It's likely that you use SVG in your React component, that is processed by `url-loader` instead of `svg-react-loader` due to incorrect configuration.

 ### I get endless spinner (with an infinite loop in the background) in my browser during development